MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

 * Add a new script to control spatialization on a game object
 * Drive the spatialization control script from button actions

-## Add a new script to control spatialization on a game object
+## Add spatialization control script
 Right-click in the **Project** pane and create a new C# script by choosing **Create -> C# Script**.
 Name your script "SpatializeOnOff".

 ![Create script](images/spatial-audio/create-script.png)